 Bio

 As members of LIGAMENT, Anika Kildegaard and Will Yager have premiered many new works and have an upcoming album of pieces written expressly for the duo.
-Notable performances include appearances at the Kansas City Contemporary Music Festival, Cleveland Uncommon Sound Project’s Re:Sound, New Music on the Point, and the Cortona Sessions for New Music.
-Recent concert seasons have included residencies at the University of Idaho and University of Iowa, a collaboration with the composition department at the Peabody Institute of the Johns Hopkins University, and tours of the midwest and east coast.
-Their upcoming 2024-25 season will include a return to the Peabody Institute, a residency with the University of Iowa Center for New Music, a winter tour with clarinetist Jean-François Charles, and a spring tour with voice/flute ensemble SydeBoob Duo.
+Notable performances include appearances with No Exit New Music (Cleveland), the Johnstone Fund for New Music, University of Northern Iowa New Music Festival, University of Georgia New Music Festival, Kansas City Contemporary Music Festival, and Cleveland Uncommon Sound Project’s Re:Sound.
+Recent concert seasons have included residencies at the University of Idaho and University of Iowa, collaborations with the composition department at the Peabody Institute of the Johns Hopkins University, and tours of the midwest and east coast.

 Wombat, along with Justin Comer and Carlos Cotallo Solares, is an improvising trio dedicated to experimental and intermedia performance.
-Wombat has performed at the Oh My Ears Festival (Phoenix, AZ), MOXsonic Experimental Electronic Music festival, and the University of Iowa Center for New Music.
-Wombat has several self-produced recordings available on Bandcamp, including their most recent recording Burnt Ends.
-Will is also active in the jazz world and has performed with Gregory Tardy, Damani Phillips, Mark Boling, Steve Grismore, and others in the Iowa and Tennessee areas.
-He has an upcoming piano trio album with Dr. Geoffrey Dean and Hunter Deacon slated for release In 2025.
+Wombat has performed at the Oh My Ears Festival (Phoenix, AZ), MOXsonic Experimental Electronic Music festival, the University of Iowa Center for New Music, and tours across the country.
+Wombat has several self-produced recordings available on Bandcamp, including their most recent recording To search for a rider destroyed / Go to the ant, thou sluggard.
+Will is also an active jazz musician and has performed with Gregory Tardy, Damani Phillips, Mark Boling, and others in the Iowa and Tennessee regions.
+He recently an recorded an album with longtime collaborators Geoffrey Dean and Hunter Deacon slated for release in 2026 with Cellar Music Group.

 If you’re interested in studying with me at UNI, click here!